Sound Effects Overview

 One-shot: A single, non-repeating sound or sample, often used in percussion.

-These terms are, of course, just scratching the surface, as there are things such as synth pads, baselines, chord progressions, arpeggio, and many, many other musical terms that can be good to learn.
-However, the above can be good to get started with generating musical material.
+These terms are, of course, just scratching the surface, as there are concepts such as synth pads, basslines, chord progressions, arpeggios, and many other musical terms that can be good to learn.
+However, the above can be a good starting point for generating musical material.

 Examples